RobertoOlivetree/building-level-accessibility/README.md

 # Building-Level Accessibility and Spatial Aggregation

-## Reproducible workflow
+## Overview

-This repository contains the reproducible analytical workflow supporting the study:
+This repository contains the reproducible analytical workflow for a building-level pedestrian accessibility and spatial aggregation study conducted in Porto, Portugal.

-**From buildings to spatial units: How spatial aggregation reshapes accessibility evidence and intervention priorities**

-The workflow evaluates pedestrian accessibility at the building level in Porto, Portugal, with mobility assumptions adapted to adults aged 65 years and over.
-It also examines how spatial aggregation affects accessibility variability, spatial dependence and the preservation of local intervention priorities.
+The workflow uses the building level as the reference spatial representation and evaluates how aggregation changes accessibility variability, spatial dependence and the retention of local intervention priorities.
+Adults aged 65 years and over provide the demographic and mobility context.
+Population is introduced only after construction of the Urban Attractiveness Index (UAI), through the Ageing Accessibility Vulnerability Index (AAVI), which is used as a complementary territorial screening measure.

 The analysis includes:

+- allocation of the population aged 65 years and over from 2021 BGRI statistical subsections to residential buildings;
-- building-level pedestrian accessibility;
+- building-level pedestrian accessibility for the seven Porto parishes;
-- an 800 m pedestrian-network catchment;
+- a fixed 800 m pedestrian-network catchment;
-- directed pedestrian networks;
 - raster-directional slope derived from a 2 m Digital Terrain Model;
-- normalised Tobler-adjusted walking times;
-- walking speeds of 0.5, 0.7 and 0.9 m/s;
+- flat and normalised Tobler-adjusted walking times at 0.5, 0.7 and 0.9 m/s;
-- sensitivity analysis at 10, 15 and 20 minutes;
+- 10, 15 and 20 minute walking-sensitivity analysis;
-- population allocation for residents aged 65 years and over;
-- Principal Component Analysis (PCA);
+- Principal Component Analysis (PCA) and construction of the UAI;
-- Urban Attractiveness Index (UAI);
-- Ageing Accessibility Vulnerability Index (AAVI);
+- equal-weight, imputation and complete-case robustness checks;
 - Global Moran's I and Local Indicators of Spatial Association (LISA);
-- spatial aggregation using 100 m, 250 m and 500 m regular grids and BGRI statistical subsections;
+- spatial aggregation using 100 m, 250 m and 500 m regular grids and 2021 BGRI statistical subsections;
+- variance-loss, spatial-dependence and priority-retention diagnostics;
-- priority-retention analysis using 5%, 10% and 20% thresholds.
+- sensitivity of priority identification at 5%, 10% and 20% lower-UAI thresholds;
+- AAVI as a post-UAI territorial demographic screening measure.

 ## Repository structure

 ```text
 notebooks/
     01_allocate_population_65plus.ipynb
     02a_pedestrian_accessibility_aldoar_foz_nevogilde.ipynb
     02b_pedestrian_accessibility_bonfim.ipynb
     02c_pedestrian_accessibility_campanha.ipynb